 We’ve talked several times about using the customer portal to manage the relationship with your customers.

 With the portal, they can request work, see their invoices, and make payments online.
 One of the best ways to make sure that you maintain transparency with your customers is to communicate with them consistently.

 If you’re interested in taking that picture for customer records, you can do it with the app.
 This way, if there’s ever a question, you can check the notes for that customer and send them the picture.

 Publicly thank them for their business on social media.

 Customers will start to feel great about their relationship with your business when you thank them publicly.

 Taking a picture of the work you’ve just done is somewhat natural to most of us in our 21st Century social media cycles.
 You have a business you’re proud of, and you want to showcase the hard work you and your team have done.
 Our friends over at Ambler Industries do a pretty great job at this.

 Going the extra step of taking a picture of or with your customer is a great way to get them involved in your business and get a referral.
 When you tag them on Facebook or Instagram, their friends will see it, and you’ve just created a marketing opportunity and a bit more customer loyalty.

-If a customer calls you to question whether you’ve done the job or not, remember that CLIP is your proof.
-You can use door hangers, coupons, and notes left on the site as proof as well.
+You can use door hangers, coupons, and notes left on the site as proof but if a customer calls you to question whether you’ve done the job or not, remember that CLIP is your proof.